Mining Intelligence and News

 Mine development

 NATM, as applied at Cigar Lake, involves a multi-stage sequential mechanical excavation, extensive external ground support and a specialized shotcrete liner.
 The liner system incorporates yielding elements which permit controlled deformation required to accommodate additive pressure from mining and ground freezing activities.
-The production tunnels have an inside diameter of five metres and are approximately circular in profile.
+The production tunnels have an inside diameter of five metres and are circular in profile.

 Mine access

-There are two main levels in the mine: the 480 and 500 metre levels.
-Both levels are in the basement rocks below the unconformity.
-Mining is conducted from the 480-metre level which is located approximately 40 metres below the ore zone.
-The main underground processing and infrastructure facilities are located on this level.
-The 500-metre level is accessed via a ramp from the 480-metre level.
-The 500-metre level provides for the main ventilation exhaust drift for the mine, the mine dewatering sump and additional processing facilities.
-All construction required for production has been completed.
+There are two main levels in the mine: the 480L and the 500L.
+Both levels are located in the basement rocks below the unconformity.
+Mining is conducted from the 480L, which is located about 40 metres below the ore zone.
+The main underground processing and infrastructure facilities are also located on this level.
+The 500L is accessed via a ramp from the 480L.
+The main ventilation exhaust drift for the mine, the mine dewatering sump and additional processing facilities are located on 500L.

 Comminution